100% Confidential

 Experiment with the Lighthouse Activity

 During the Lighthouse activity, patients have to visualize that they are lost at sea.
 A distant lighthouse is their only point of guidance.
-This is helpful for patients who feel overwhelmed and isolated.
+This is helpful for patients who feel overwhelmed and isolated on their journey to recovery from addiction.
 It is designed to instil a sense of hope for the future.
 A guided meditation initiates the activity where the leader will explain how light can be a guide away from negative feelings.
 The patients will be asked to imagine being out on the water on a beautiful, sunny day.
 The weather changes suddenly and the water becomes cold and tumultuous.
 After envisioning the lighthouse and heading towards it, patients will draw their own lighthouse and label it with words of hope and encouragement.

 Create an Inspiring Collage

 Art therapy is very effective in treating patients recovering from addiction.
 It has been proven to help patients deal with their negative emotions while also helping them rebuild their diminished self-esteem.
+Recovery from addiction is not a liner or short journey, as it requires constant efforts and long-term healing.
 Why not try the above three art activities to aid addiction therapy and see if it make a difference for you!

 Author